CAMERA-MRI/IMAGINE/Hardware/Gradients/Gradient_Design.md

 # How to build your own MRI Gradients
-##CAD Design
+## CAD Design
-The steps for the CAD design and 3D printing of the gradient coils **Phase 1: Coordinate Import and Path Creation**
+The steps for the CAD design and 3D printing of the gradient coils using Autodesk AutoCAD

+**Phase 1: Coordinate Import and Path Creation**

 1. Data Preparation: Copy the x, y, and z coordinates into Excel and save them as a CSV file.
 Ensure that coordinates for each quadrant are saved separately.